la2050/archive/_projects/2016/creating-a-home-is-a-bridge-to-creating-community.md

   with a community of care— Maslow’s Hierarchy of Needs is satisfied & the youth can focus on building a prosperous future.
 project_impact: '["Self-sufficiency","Resilient communities","Homelessness"]'
+project_proposal_impact:
+  - Self-sufficiency
+  - Resilient communities
+  - Homelessness
+project_proposal_description: >-
+  ASOH brings together volunteers to serve as a family would utilizing donated furniture to create the youth’s first permanent living space.
+The state of one’s “home” affects one’s physical health, cognitive development, social/emotional well-being & how an individual views themselves.
+By creating a physical home that embodies the aspirations of each youth & connecting them with a community of care— Maslow’s Hierarchy of Needs is satisfied & the youth can focus on building a prosperous future.
+project_areas:
+  - Central LA
+  - East LA
+  - San Fernando Valley
+  - South LA
+  - South Bay
+  - Antelope Valley
+  - County of Los Angeles
+  - City of Los Angeles
 project_proposal_best_place: >-
   With an all former foster youth staff, and former foster youth paying it forward, ASOH is a solution to recidivism being implemented by whom the impact